-This plan has been updated in 2017 following consultation across the Heathcote Public School community and replaces the previous anti-bullying document.
+This plan has been updated in 2023 and replaces the previous anti-bullying document.
 At Heathcote Public School we are committed to providing a safe and happy environment for all members of our community.
 This plan will be used to work with the community to ensure all members are aware of their responsibilities and can actively contribute to making our school a bullying free environment.